vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/06_paradevatApAramArthyAdhikAraH.md

 sincerity on His lotus-like feet and go about praising Him."
 "He alone" is the Lord of Siva who is spoken of in high terms, of Brahma and of all others."
 "O Lord whose glory cannot be adequately understood even by him who rides on the unique bull and by Brahma," And again, "Neither the god who has the ball for his banner, viz.
 Siva aor Brahma, nor Indra nor any other knows the remedy for the disease called " birth" (i.e.) samsāra."

-This truth about Bhagavan being the Supreme Deity should be considered as present in the first letter a of aum in Tirumantra and in the word Nārāyana therein and in the word Narayana occurring in Duayam along with its attribute Sriman (along with Sri or Lakṣmī) and likewise in the words 'me' and 'I' occurring in the Charama Sloka.
+This truth about Bhagavan being the Supreme Deity should be considered as present in the first letter a of aum in Tirumantra and in the word Nārāyana therein and in the word Narāyaṇa occurring in Duayam along with its attribute Sriman (along with Sri or Lakṣmī) and likewise in the words 'me' and 'I' occurring in the Charama Sloka.

 For men other than those who have this conviction about the Supreme Deity, it is not possible to be in the state of having Bhagavan alone exclusively as their protector, a state such as is described in the following and other words of the Alwars: "There is 68 no refuge other than Krishda".
 "Whether you \* weed out my suffering or whether you do not weed it out, I have no other means of getting it removed."
 "I know of no other staff of support for my soul".
 (We may see also) the ten stanzas beginning with: “If you do not withbold the suffering due to my karma", The Alwar\* who learnt all spiritual truths directly from the Lord of all discerned the truth about the Supreme Deity in Tirumantra, gave up all devotion to other deities and became well established in exclusive devotion to Bhagavan, which extends to His devotees and also in rendering exclusive service to the Lord and His devotees.
 He gives expression to this in the following verse.
 "I cannot eo live in agreement with those who